-Provide in HPMS, Description of Proposed Services for combination networks (as applicable)
+Provide in the HPMS, Description of Proposed Services for combination networks (as applicable).

-Provide in HPMS, completed HSD tables 1 through 5 for network model PFFS plans.
+Provide in the HPMS, completed HSD tables 1 through 5 for network model PFFS plans.
 Applicants offering multiple benefit plans must submit separate tables for each county and each plan.
 Only one HSD table is needed for different plans that have the same network and service area.

-Provide in HPMS, a description on how the applicant will follow CMS’s national coverage decisions and written decision of carriers and intermediaries (LMRP) throughout the United States.
+Provide in the HPMS, a description on how the applicant will follow CMS’s national coverage decisions and written decision of carriers and intermediaries (LMRP) throughout the United States.
 [Refer to 42 CFR 422.101 (b)].

-Provide in HPMS, a description on how applicant’s policies will ensure that health services are provided in culturally competent manner to enrollees of different backgrounds.
+Provide in the HPMS, a description on how applicant’s policies will ensure that health services are provided in culturally competent manner to enrollees of different backgrounds.

 Claims Processing